lasse-meixner/lead_map/US/lead_data/reuters/scripts/ReadMe.md

 ## Source files
 This folder contains the code for reading in and cleaning the raw files we received from reuters.
-Raw files are stored in DropBox.
-You need the respective folders in your DropBox in order to run this.
-For more info see ReadMe.md in the raw_files directory.
+Raw files are stored in the project's associated Google Drive directory.
+For more info see ReadMe.md in the raw_data directory.

 Each script pertains to one state, and can be run from scratch (i.e. each state file can be run independently, only requiring DropBox authentication).